Frequently Asked Questions

 How do I make changes to a study that is already approved?

-Please submit a modification/amendment request through eIRB (scroll down to the relevant section).
-For a study previously deemed exempt whose study plan has since significantly changed, you may wish to consult with your IRB analyst for clarification as to whether the changes affect the exempt status.
+Please submit a modification through eIRB (scroll down to the relevant section).
+For a study previously deemed exempt whose study plan has since significantly changed, consult with your IRB analyst for clarification as to whether the changes affect the exempt status.

 What should be included in a Modification?